 Meanwhile, the Sony A7S III, recently rolled out to big headlines, many of which focused on the fact that it takes CFexpress Type A cards.
 Which, you may recall, are actually the slowest type on offer.
 Why did Sony pick this size?
 Well, for one, the 1,000MB/s maximum transfer speed is still more than ample to record pristine 4K footage without any dropped frame.

-But the other half of the story is that the smaller size of Type A means that a CFexpress Type A slot can also be used as an SD card slot.
-So users of the Sony A7S III can use its dual card slots with SD cards and CFexpress cards.
+But the other half of the story is that the smaller size of Type A means that a CFexpress Type A slot can also be used as an SD card slot where the camera manufacturer has included a combi slot for SD and CFexpress type A. So users of the Sony A7S III can use its dual card slots with SD cards or CFexpress Type A cards.
 They can be used in any combination (though you can’t use both in one slot at the same time), giving a lot more flexibility.

 Which cameras are CFexpress-compatible?